The body snatchers

 Though Israel is largely secular today for the most part, it was strictly a religious theocracy in the first century, and its citizens, outside of the imperial rule of Rome (which gave Jewish citizens much leeway with its socioreligious customs and practices), expressed a strong collective adherence to the fundamental tenets of Judaism.
 We indeed know for a fact from Jewish historians like Philo and Josephus, and numerous other Greco-Roman writers such as Tacitus, Cassius, Philostratus, and Suetnoius that fundamentalist religious Jews, 2,000 years ago (pre-Diaspora) behaved in the same religious fervor that fundamentalist Muslims in the same region do today, who guarded Judaism with unwavering adherence, and, in many cases, religious fanaticism.

 Though there were diverse Jewish sects in the first century with varying opinions and views, some that even feuded with each other (much like Islamic sectarian strife today), there were fundamental religious tenets that one dare not cross as a Jew.
-There were chiefly four main socioreligious sects that Josephus pointed out had the most impact on culture and politics.
+There were chiefly four main socioreligious sects that Josephus pointed out which had the most impact on culture and politics.
 The Essence movement was probably the most diverse of the four in regards to their practice of Judaism, and socioreligious friction and even persecution is undoubtedly a reason they completely separated as a community from the rest of their Jewish counterparts.
 However, from the description Josephus gives us, these sects weren't that much diverse from the fundamental tenets that made up Judaism, which consisted of honoring the one true God of Israel (Yahweh), the Torah and moral living.
-Among the many direct and indirect illustrations Josephus used to demonstrate this radical fundamentalist theocracy that dominated the Jews of his time, he also stated...
+Among the many direct and indirect illustrations Josephus used to demonstrate this radical fundamentalist theocracy that dominated the Jews of his time in his writings, he also stated...

 "... it is become natural to all Jews immediately, and from their very birth, to esteem these books [the Torah] to contain Divine doctrines, and to persist in them, and, if occasion be willingly to die for them."